-Together with their father, the Pannaud family owns about 120 hectares of vineyard, there are two more wine properties in the family.
+Together with their father, the Pannaud family owns about 120 hectares of vineyard and there are two more wine properties in the family.
 The vineyard is situated in the Bons Bois area, which is not the highest quality grade (or category) regarding the soil.
-Nevertheless, a respected Bordeaux vigneron, called it “the most coherent wine area”.
+Nevertheless, a respected Bordeaux winemaker called it “the most coherent wine area”.

-The eau-de-vie, which is distilled at the Chateau des Plassons is used for their own brand, with the same name.
-What’s more, the eau-de-vie is also used for blending with other family eaux-de-vie, making up the brand Rastignac.
+The eau-de-vie, which is distilled at the Château des Plassons is used for the brothers’ own brand, with the same name.
+What’s more, the eau-de-vie is also used for blending with other family eaux-de-vie which is sold under their other brand, Rastignac.
 Like so many producers, the Pannaud brothers sell a part of their spirit to one of the four big Cognac houses.

 “Of course we want to become more independent.
 The goal is to produce for our own brand.
 It is true, the bigger Cognac houses do not really like that strategy.
 Today we export our Cognac Château des Plassons to the US and Canada, Belgium and perhaps others will follow.
-We know it is important to concentrate on China, they are a ‘brand country’, but it is not that easy to enter that market.
+We know it is important to concentrate on China, they are a “brandy country”, but it is not that easy to enter that market.

-Not only the brand and marketing plans are developing – a lot is still in progress at the Château: The roof of the distillery is about to be remade, certain machines have to be replaced or repaired – it has only been some months the brothers took over.
-They are about to restructure certain things.
-But one very important thing stays the same: the alembics (pot stills) from 1922.
-I had never seen one like it before.
-There are three pot stills at the domaine: One new alembic at a capacity of 25 hectolitres and two old alembics at each 11,75 hectolitre capacity.
+David and Julien are about to renovate certain elements of the château.
+But one very important thing stays the same – the alembics (pot stills) from 1922.
+I had never seen ones like these before.
+There are three pot stills at the domaine: One new alembic at a capacity of 25 hectolitres and two old alembics at 11,75 hectolitre capacity each.

 “We distilled 3 months now, from January on.
 The new alembic is easy, you get up at 6am, start it, come back at 11pm and stop it.
 With the old alembics you get up at 5am, come back at 7am, come back at 9.30am and so on.
 We were lucky, we had some support from our family – you have to learn how those alembics work, need to get familiar with them.”

 “We had no idea what this tube was all about.
-Why would there be a water tube going into the chaudiere.. into the fire?
+Why would there be a water tube going into the chaudiere… into the fire?
 I tell you why: Because at that time, they heated with wood, not with gas like it’s done today.
 They used the cooling water for finishing the fire.
 Pretty smart, right?”

-I had forgotten the capacity of those wine cuves was (a few days later Julien reminds me via email: The “stockage de vin” has a capacity of 4000 hectolitres and there are 25 cuves).
+I had forgotten the capacity of each wine cuve, but a few days later Julien reminds me via email: The “stockage de vin” has a capacity of 4000 hectolitres and there are 25 cuves.

-Finally we enter another room.
+Finally, we enter another room.
 I see a huge silver-colored ‘cuve’ unit that says “XO” on it.
 This must be the good stuff.
-Actually, there are the coupes for the XO, the VSOP and VS are in cuves.
+Actually, there are the coupes for the XO, and the VSOP and VS are in cuves.